CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/05-predict-incoming-cashflow.md

 Azure Machine Learning is a cloud service for accelerating and managing the machine learning project lifecycle.
 Machine learning professionals, data scientists, and engineers can use it in their day-to-day workflows: Train and deploy models, and manage MLOps.
 To learn more about Azure Machine Learning refer: `https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning`

+Machine learning (ML) models are used for making predictions or identifying patterns in data that are not immediately visible to human analysts.
+These models can be used to solve a wide range of business problems, including customer segmentation, fraud detection, and predictive maintenance.

+The process of creating an ML model involves training the model on historical data and then using the trained model to make predictions on new, unseen data.
+The accuracy and reliability of the predictions depend on the quality of the training data, the selection of the ML algorithm, and the tuning of the model hyperparameters.

+Automated ML provides a way to streamline the process of creating ML models by automating many of the tedious and time-consuming tasks involved in the process.
+By automating the process, data scientists and analysts can focus on higher-level tasks such as feature engineering, model selection, and performance evaluation.

+Deploying the best-trained model as a web service makes it easy to integrate the model into existing applications or workflows and to make real-time predictions on new data.
+This can help organizations make better decisions based on data-driven insights and can lead to improved efficiency, productivity, and profitability.

+In summary, ML run, and the best-trained model are essential components of the machine learning pipeline and enable organizations to make accurate and reliable predictions on new data.

 In this exercise, you will be creating **Automated ML Run** and deploying **best-trained model** that predicts incoming cash flow based on historical payment delays for previous sales.
 You will also test the best model using the **SalesPaymentFull** data which is the integrated data of **SalesOrdersHeaders** and **Payments** and also you will review the test end results.

 The best model is selected based on the error between the predicted **Payment Offset** and the **Actual offset**.
 The model with the least error is selected.
 You can find more refernces about how automated ML works from here: `https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml#how-automated-ml-works`